earthlab/earthlab.github.io/_posts/courses/earth-analytics/00-course-overview/2017-01-01-final-project.md

 #### Important:

-* You have no more than **10-12 minutes** to present your project to the class.
+* You have exactly **10 minutes** to present your project to the class.
 * Each member in each group needs to present!
 * You can use any presentation tool that you wish for your presentation.
-Powerpoint, rpres, pdf, etc. As long as the entire class can see the final presentation and you can SUBMIT IT to D2l.
+Powerpoint, rpres, pdf, etc. As long as the entire class can see the final presentation and you can submit it to D2L for grading.
 * Groups should be 2-3 people.
 It is OK if you decide you really want to work on your own but we prefer (and you will have a better project) if you work with others.
 * You can reach out to the the experts who have presented in this course for guidance / with questions if you want!
   * Matthew Rossi (Floods)